-- Go to a place outdoors. - What animals can you see?
+- Go to a place outdoors. - (1) What animals can you see?

 What are they eating / what do they eat?

-Are they herbivores, carnivores or omnivores? - For each animal you see, get your child to think about where it might come in a food chain. - (1) What does it eat?
-What eats it? - Your child could create their own food chain from the animals they see. - What would happen if one of these animals disappeared from this area?
+Are they:

+- Herbivores, carnivores or omnivores? (or detritivores?) - Producers or consumers? - Predators or prey? (or both?) - (1) Can you create a food chain from some of the animals you have seen? - (1) For each animal you see, think about the role it plays in the food chain.

+What would happen if these animals disappeared from your area?

 What could make this happen?

+What would happen to the other animals and plants you can see?

 How would this make you feel?

 What do you think you could do to stop something like this happening?

+Have fun and do share your work to our social media accounts - we'd absolutely love to see it!